 If you are running HDP 2.5, do not have any Technical Preview services or features enabled or running prior to enabling Kerberos.
 You must disable the Technical Preview feature or remove the Technical Preview service.
-For example, disable Hive LLAP and stop the Hive Server Interactive component.
-Refer to the Ambari 2.4.3.0 Release Notes for information on Technical Preview services and features.
+Refer to the Ambari 2.5.0.1 Release Notes for information on Technical Preview services and features.